- Required by the FAA to operate a "complex aircraft"

 - Required by Santa Monica Flyers and its insurers to operate the Cirrus SR20

-- Depending on pilot skill and ability to learn, this checkout may require 5 or more lessons/flights
+- Depending on the pilot’s skill and learning ability, this checkout may require five or more lessons/flights.

 Flight Review